 Personally I have found my kids learn really well from certain apps.
 Many educational apps now are developed to be adaptive to the learner’s ability.
 This makes so much difference to my son who is developing differently to his peers.

-My son is also very visual and screen time is very visually stimulating.
+My son is also very visual and screen time is visually stimulating.
 There are many things that my kids have learnt from using educational apps like counting and spelling.

 Both my boys have had speech and language or communication issues and screen time has been really helpful to support them.
 It was hard to get my kids to engage with books at first but when they saw familiar characters from the TV screen (Peppa pig / Stick Man) they were keen to read the books with me.